RenderKit/embree/doc/src/api.md

 Embree SYCL Known Issues
 ------------------------

-- The SYCL support of Embree is in beta phase.
-Current functionality, quality, and GPU performance may not reflect that of the final product.

-- Compilation with build configuration "debug" is currently not working on Windows.
+- Compilation with build configuration "debug" is currently not feasible because compilation times are very long.

 Upgrading from Embree 3 to Embree 4